• Cart$0.00

 Synectics One of the most important steps in problem solving is purifying the problem Many problems go unsolved because of the problem solvers inability to clarify what the problem is You say you have a difficult child in your classroom What does that really mean Everybody is somebody’s difficult person!
 The word difficult needs to… Read more »

-in Middle Schools, Secondary Schools / by Gene Bedley
+in Primary Schools / by Gene Bedley

 March 7, 2013